Quinag from above Loch Assynt

 Scenery

-Quinag looks quite impenetrable from most directions, but from the car-park on the A894 on the pass between Quinag and Glas Bheinn it is relatively straighforward to access the Corbett peaks.
+Although Quinag appears imposing and complex from most directions, access from the car park on the A894 between Quinag and Glas Bheinn provides a relatively straightforward approach.

 Route map